partha99saha/partha99saha/README.md

 👋 Hi, I’m Partha Saha

-👀 I’m interested in reading book,Painting,travelling,Music
+👀 I’m interested in reading book, painting, travelling, music

-🌱 I’m a Software Developer
+🌱 I’m a Person with a great passion and fascination towards Software Technology

 📫 How to reach me: psaha.bdn9@gmail.com